Contact

 • Freedom from addictions

-Treatments include herbal formulations, massage and other detoxification techniques.
-These are combined with a strong emphasis on a balanced lifestyle and a diet right for each individual to prevent recurrence of symptoms.
+Treatment includes herbal formulations, massage and other detoxification techniques.
+These are combined with a strong emphasis on diet and lifestyle changes.
 To take a simple example, a person with a cold is suffering from congestion and mucous due to excess water and earth elements in their system.
 To alleviate symptoms they take ginger tea, predominant in the fire element.
-They would also do well to avoid dairy and cold foods which would make their congestion worse.
+They would also do well to avoid dairy and cold foods which make congestion worse.

 Balancing doshas through diet